PyreStudios/steward/README.md

 The best examples for how to use Steward are captured in the test folder.
 Eventually, we'll refactor this out into tests and examples separately, but for now, they live together :)

 Using the Steward framework gives you the following (but not limited to) benefits:
-- A modular system with light Dependency Injection, Routing, Controllers, and more.
+- A modular system with light Dependency Injection, Routing, and more.
-- Automatic dependency injection into controllers when mounting into routers.
 - Easy HTTP request/response management.
 - Config parsing into the DI container at application boot.
 - Templating via the Mustache template specification.